 Normal Tooth Anatomy & Development

 On the right side we have illustrated what happens in gum disease.
 The brown area between the tooth and gum is tartar and its associated bacteria.
-This tartar is intert, is not causing any significant gum disease, and removing only this tartar does nothing to the bacteria that are below the gum line.
+Tartar by itself is inert, and does not cause dental disease.
+Removing it makes the teeth look better, but it does not address the primary problem.
 It is the bacteria surrounding and within this tartar that we are after.
 Notice how a significant amount of tartar is below the gumline, and thus cannot be seen.
 Also, notice how the gum is pulled away from the tooth leaving a pocket.

 After the teeth have been professionally cleaned we can use non anesthetic dental from Pet Dental Services to prevent the problem from recurring.
-You are fooling yourself if you think you can take your pet somewhere to have them scrape the tartar off once gingivitis is present.
-The teeth look nice, which means you have done something cosmetically nice for your pet, but you haven’t touched the medical problem.The teeth need to be cleaned by trained professionals from our hospital or Pet Dental Services.
+You are fooling yourself if you think you can take your pet to a groomer to have them scrape the tartar off once gingivitis is present.
+The teeth look nice, which means you have done something cosmetically nice for your pet, but you haven’t touched the medical problem.The teeth need to be cleaned by trained professionals from our hospital or Pet Dental Services, depending on the severity of the problem.

 This radiograph of a tooth shows the same anatomy as above.
 We will show it again later when we show radiographs of diseased teeth.
 Notice how tightly the roots of the tooth fit into the healthy jaw bone.
 When we show you radiographs of diseased teeth later this jaw bone will be partially gone.